nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Introduction-to-Conda/conda2.md

 conda deactivate
-conda create -y --name fqc_trim fastqc trimmomatic=0.36 conda activate fqc_trim conda list # check installed software echo $PATH # path for method 2
+conda create -y --name fqc_trim fastqc trimmomatic=0.36 conda activate fqc_trim
+# check installed software
+conda list
+# path for method 2
+echo $PATH
 ```

 The following methods use an external file to specify the packages to install:

 #### Method 3: specify software to install with a YAML file
-Often, it's easier to create environments and install software using a YAML file (YAML is a file format) that specifies all the software to be installed.
+Often, it's easier to create environments and install software using a YAML file that specifies all the software to be installed.
 For our example, we are using a file called `test.yml`.
 Let's start back in the `(base)` environment.

 ```
 conda deactivate